 Like all M&S operations, the development of the food business came from very humble beginnings.
 Early records show that some basic foods were sold on the market stalls, such as flour and spices.
 However, by the mid 1920s a range of slab cakes, loose biscuits and confectionery was available, and ice-cream counters were established in some stores.

 Provisions - food, rations, supplies

-- modern, up to date, fashionable
+Contemporary - modern, up to date, fashionable

-Try out some of the discussion and activity ideas
+Try out some of the discussion and activity ideas for this resource.